Protestantism: Reformation proper

 The Protestant Reformation began as an attempt to reform the Catholic Church.

-On 31 October 1517 (All Hallows' Eve) Martin Luther allegedly nailed his Ninety-five Theses (Disputation on the Power of Indulgences) on the door of the All Saints' Church in Wittenberg, Germany, detailing doctrinal and practical abuses of the Catholic Church, especially the selling of indulgences.
+On 31 October 1517, Martin Luther allegedly nailed his Ninety-five Theses, also known as the Disputation on the Power of Indulgences, on the door of the All Saints' Church in Wittenberg, Germany, detailing doctrinal and practical abuses of the Catholic Church, especially the selling of indulgences.
 The theses debated and criticized many aspects of the Church and the papacy, including the practice of purgatory, particular judgment, and the authority of the pope.
 Luther would later write works against the Catholic devotion to Virgin Mary, the intercession of and devotion to the saints, mandatory clerical celibacy, monasticism, the authority of the pope, the ecclesiastical law, censure and excommunication, the role of secular rulers in religious matters, the relationship between Christianity and the law, good works, and the sacraments.

 The Reformation was a triumph of literacy and the new printing press invented by Johannes Gutenberg.
 Luther's translation of the Bible into German was a decisive moment in the spread of literacy, and stimulated as well the printing and distribution of religious books and pamphlets.
 From 1517 onward, religious pamphlets flooded much of Europe.
+During the Reformation, the Bible was translated into the native tongues of various European peoples, granting the common man access to sacred scripture, rather than relying solely on the Church's Latin version and interpretation.
+These translations, once forbidden, stirred a profound shift in religious thought, literacy, education, and the spread of Protestant ideas across parts of Holy Roman Empire and independent kingdoms.
+Reformers such as Martin Luther translated the Bible into German, making it accessible to ordinary German speakers.
+William Tyndale produced an English translation, although his efforts were met with resistance and he was captured in Antwerp before it was completed.
+Condemned for heresy, he was executed by strangulation and then burned at the stake at Vilvoorde in 1536.
+Similar translations into other native tongues took place across Europe.

 Following the excommunication of Luther and condemnation of the Reformation by the Pope, the work and writings of John Calvin were influential in establishing a loose consensus among various groups in Switzerland, Scotland, Hungary, Germany and elsewhere.
-After the expulsion of its Bishop in 1526, and the unsuccessful attempts of the Bern reformer William Farel, Calvin was asked to use the organizational skill he had gathered as a student of law to discipline the city of Geneva.
-His Ordinances of 1541 involved a collaboration of Church affairs with the City council and consistory to bring morality to all areas of life.
+After the expulsion of its Bishop in 1526, and the unsuccessful attempts of the Bern reformer William Farel, Calvin was asked to discipline the city of Geneva.
+His Ordinances of 1541 involved a collaboration of Church affairs with the city council and consistory to bring morality to all areas of life.
 After the establishment of the Geneva academy in 1559, Geneva became the unofficial capital of the Protestant movement, providing refuge for Protestant exiles from all over Europe and educating them as Calvinist missionaries.
 The faith continued to spread after Calvin's death in 1563.